MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-geturl-clienttype-string-objecttype-integer-table-boolean-method.md

 *[Optional] UseFilters*
 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
 Specifies whether to include filters that are defined on the object as a text string in the URL.
+> [!NOTE]
-Note, UseFilters is supported only for ClientType Desktop, OData, Phone, Tablet, Web, Windows, Current, Default, ODataV4, and Teams.
-An empty string is returned otherwise.
+> UseFilters is supported only for ClientType: Desktop, OData, Phone, Tablet, Web, Windows, ODataV4, Teams, Default and Current, when CurrentClientType is one of the ClientType mentioned.

 ## Return Value
 *String*